The amount available depends on:

 - the fees charged by the learning provider

-Learning providers may charge more than the maximum loan available, and the learner will have been made aware of this.
-Learners are required to self-fund any difference between their Advanced Learner Loans and their course fee, which must be arranged with their learning provider.
+Learning providers may charge more than the maximum loan available.
+The learner will need to self-fund any difference between their loan and their course fee.

 The student can only apply once for an Access to Higher Education course.

-The student can apply for up to 4 loans but they can only get one loan at a time.
-The student would have to be over the age of 24 and studying level 3, 4, Access to HE or A Levels.
+The learner can apply for up to 4 loans but they can only get one loan at a time.
+They would have to be over the age of 24 and studying level 3, 4, Access to HE or A Levels.

 This means they can have up to 8 loans if they’re taking each A Level as 2 separate courses.